ad1tyayadav/C-Programming/README.md

-# C Programming Projects
+# C Programming

-Welcome to the C Programming Projects repository!
+Welcome to the C Programming repository!
 This repository contains a collection of C programs that I have developed while learning and experimenting with the C programming language.

 ## Introduction